nuprl/MultiPL-E/index.md

 ```
 where `"#"` are Perl single-line comments. `DOCSTRING_LINESTART_RE` identifies the
 first line in the prompt using a regex and then `description` is a string representing
 the rest of the prompt.
-You should only really need to connect them together with
+This process should be pretty simple - just connect them together with
-the comment structure of choice.
+your comment structure of choice.

 The argument `name` to `translate_prompt` takes care of the function name, you
 just need to format the function arguments (argument `args`) and delimiters to complete
 the prompt translation.

-Second, let's consider the three methods which help translate unit tests:
+Now let's consider the three methods which help translate unit tests:
 `test_suite_prefix_lines`, `test_suite_suffix_lines`, and `deep_equality`.
 The prefix and suffix methods return a "wrapper" around the set of generated unit
 tests.
 In most languages, as is the case in Perl, the prefix defines a function/class
 for testing and the suffix calls that function.
+This may include calls to your testing library
+of choice (please look at existing `humaneval_to` files for examples!).
 The wrapper in Perl we use is:
 ```
 sub testhumaneval {
    my $candidate = entry_point;